sx-bet/sx-bet-api-docs/source/index.html.md

 # Introduction

-Be your own bookmaker or fill orders programmatically with the SportX API!
+Be your own bookmaker or fill orders programmatically with the SX.bet API!

 Questions?
 [Join our chat](https://discord.gg/xXUynCX)

 We support betting in USDC, WETH, and WSX

-If you wish to use our wrapper for javascript you can do so [here](https://github.com/sportx-bet/sportx-js)
+DEPRECATED: If you wish to use our wrapper for javascript you can do so [here](https://github.com/sportx-bet/sportx-js)

 | Token | SX Network Address                           |
 | ----- | -------------------------------------------- |